Image for page Peace Corps Alternatives. Location: Equatorial New Quinea. Photo by Christine Strater.

 • Are there any language requirements?

 • How much will it cost?
-Even though you'll be volunteering there will be significant expenses involved.
+Even though you'll be volunteering there will likely be significant expenses involved.

 • Most often you need to come up with the money yourself.
 And in general it's not cheap.